 According to Matt Schmidt, of Diabetes Life Solutions, there are policies that would allow you to accelerate up to 95% of the death benefit, if you were diagnosed with a critical, chronic, or terminal illness.

 Some examples are if a person had a heart attack, stroke, or treatment for cancer, they could elect to use part of their death benefit, IF they needed to.
 You are not required to do so, but you never know what your financial picture will look like in the future.
 Maybe you need money to pay for medical expenses, or if business owner you need to use the insurance to hire someone, to run your company while you are away from work.
-Having life insurance policies with this type of flexibility, could be useful to your family years down the road.
+Having term life insurance quotes policies with this type of flexibility, could be useful to your family years down the road.

 Featured Image Source: Picpedia